-The primary outcome of this consideration is a sufficiently high negative contribution of private debt, as one can see from Fig. \ref{fig5} and the table below.
+The primary outcome of this consideration is a sufficiently high negative contribution of private debt, as one can see from Fig. \ref{fig5} and the Table \ref{table1}.
 The different private debt developments in the Baltic countries, as shown in the second sub-figure of Fig. \ref{fig3}, may serve as one possible explanation for the differences in economic development.
-Private debt's negative contributions to the development of Baltic countries are directly related to the achieved level of private debt, as shown in Fig. \ref{fig5}.
-The differences in other factors' contributions are considerably lower; thus, our research can serve as evidence of a very negative contribution of private debt to the development of Estonia and Latvia in comparison with Lithuania.
-The particular role of private debt is also evident in other CEE countries, as can be observed from the table.
+Private debt's negative impact on the development of the Baltic countries is directly related to the level of private debt achieved, as shown in Fig. \ref{fig5}.
+The differences in the contributions of other factors are considerably lower; thus, our research can serve as evidence of a much more negative effect of private debt on the development of Estonia and Latvia compared with Lithuania.
+The particular role of private debt is also evident in other CEE countries, as shown in Table \ref{table1}.

-We examine the specific impact of private debt on the economic growth of CEE countries, particularly in the post-crisis period, as illustrated in Eq. \eqref{Eq:relcontr7}, which plots the relative contribution of private debt (see Fig. \ref{fig6}).
+We examine the specific impact of private debt on the economic growth of CEE countries, particularly in the post-crisis period, as defined in Eq. \eqref{Eq:relcontr7}, and illustrated in Fig. \ref{fig6}, which plots the relative contribution of private debt.